Flow length and size distributions in campus Internet traffic: Conclusion

 Secondly, a ready-to-use and scalable framework implementing this methodology is published as an open source software.
 Due to applying big data techniques it scales horizontally and can be used to process an unlimited number of flow records and fit distribution mixtures to them.

-Thirdly, the paper presents an example of applying the methodology to analyse flow records collected at the Internet-facing interface of the campus network.
-Flows number, and total sum of packet and octet distributions are extracted, analysed and modelled as functions of both flow length and flow size.
+Thirdly, the paper presents an example of applying the methodology to analyze flow records collected at the Internet-facing interface of the campus network.
+Flows number, and total sum of packet and octet distributions are extracted, analyzed and modeled as functions of both flow length and flow size.
 Models are represented by complete distribution mixtures provided with parameters.
 They are based on billions of flows which is considerably more comparing to the previous analyses mostly comprising tens of millions of flows and can be treated as an approximation of the general Internet traffic.

-Last but not least, the presented models can be utilised as a unified benchmark enabling the comparable assessment of novel flow-oriented solutions, algorithms, and concepts.
-This makes this work timely and relevant as flow-based approaches have been gaining attention over recent years.
+Last but not least, the presented models can be utilized as a unified benchmark enabling the comparable assessment of novel flow-oriented solutions, algorithms, and concepts.
+This especially applies to next-generation SDN techniques based on flow forwarding, like OpenFlow or P4.
+It makes our work timely and relevant as these next-generation flow-based approaches have been gaining attention over recent years.
 There is no other similar work giving such a reusable contribution.
 The expected impact is probably unlimited because each novel network flow-oriented mechanism should be validated under realistic assumptions regarding the system load.